suankan/top10-Debian-packages/readme.md

 ```
 for each line:
-  if line.package_name in packages:
+  if line.package_name not in packages:
-    it means that we have already seen some files of this package
-    so we update dict `packages` and increment value by 1 of corresponding package
-    packages['line.package_name'] += 1
-  else:
     it means that we have not seen files belownging to this package yet
     we need to start counting the number of files for it.
     since this is a first file of this package we set count to 1
     packages['line.package_name'] = 1
+  else:
+    it means that we have already seen some files of this package
+    so we update dict `packages` and increment value by 1 of corresponding package
+    packages['line.package_name'] += 1
 ```

 In the end, our dict `packages` will have all the packages from Contents index and number of files for each of them